Samsung Galaxy S26 Plus vs Galaxy S23 Plus: Main differences

 Welcome back, Snapdragon and Exynos combo

-The high-end 3nm Snapdragon 8 Elite Gen 5 for Galaxy chip will be used in the US, Canada, and China, while the rest of the world will get the Exynos 2600 chipset.
+The Galaxy S26 Plus arrives with two different chips depending on the market.
+The latest 3nm Qualcomm chip, the Snapdragon 8 Elite Gen 5 for Galaxy chip, will be used in the US, Japan, and China, while the rest of the world will get treated to the Exynos 2600 chipset.
 The intriguing thing about this Samsung-made silicon is that it's the first one built on a 2nm manufacturing node.
-Samsung says the Exynos 2600 is some 5% better-performing and 8% more efficient than the previous Exynos 2500 chipset, so a pretty conservative upgrade.

 The Galaxy S23 Plus, on the other hand, used the Snapdragon 8 Gen 2 chip in all regions.
-Although it's definitely not the fastest chipset around, it's still more than decent for light to moderate usage and would do you very well in all but the most demanding recent games.
+Although it's definitely not the fastest chipset around these days, it's still more than decent for standard and moderate usage and would do you very well in everything but the most demanding recent games.

 Recommended For You